edward-ly/sdl3-template/README.md

-# SDL3 Android Template
+# SDL3 App Template

-A template project that aims to make it as easy as possible to get started with the development of mobile games/apps made in [SDL3].
+A template project that aims to make it as easy as possible to get started with the development of cross-platform games/apps made in [SDL3].

 Based on the [SDL_helloworld] example project.